Optical appearance of the Konoplya-Zhidenko rotating non-Kerr black hole surrounded by a thin accretion disk: Thin accretion disk model and the optical appearance of black hole

 The visualization image of the Konoplya-Zhidenko rotating non-Kerr black hole illuminated by the accretion disk can be achieved using the backward ray-tracing technique, which involves tracing the light path backwards from the observer's position, based on the aforementioned accretion thin disk model.
 The inner radius of the accretion disk is set to match the event horizon $r_{in}=r_h$, while the outer radius is defined as $r_{out} = 20M$, thus achieving an extension of the accretion disk up to the event horizon.
 By considering the motion of the accretion disk, one can account for two possibilities: prograde and retrograde, acknowledging the presence of both forward and backward photons in the Konoplya-Zhidenko rotating non-Kerr black hole.

-Under thin disk accretion with prograde flows, Figure \ref{figbpA1} and Figure \ref{figbpA2} illustrates the optical appearance of a Konoplya-Zhidenko rotating non-Kerr black hole with different parameter configurations.
+Under thin disk accretion with prograde flows, Figure \ref{figbpA1} and Figure \ref{figbpA2} illustrate the optical appearance of a Konoplya-Zhidenko rotating non-Kerr black hole with different parameter configurations.
 The selection of three distinct observation inclination angles includes one angle, $\theta_o=17^{\circ}$, which corresponds to the imaging angle for M87$^*$ as determined by the EHT.
-The case depicted in Figure \ref{figbpA1} corresponds to situations where the value of the rotation parameter $a$ exceeds that of the mass $M$ $(a<M)$, whereas Figure \ref{figbpA2} represents scenarios where the value of $a$ is lower than $M$ $(a>M)$.
+The case depicted in Figure \ref{figbpA1} corresponds to situations where the value of the rotation parameter $a$ is lower than $M$ $(a<M)$, whereas Figure \ref{figbpA2} represents scenarios where the parameter $a$ exceeds that of the mass $M$ $(a>M)$.
 It can be clearly observed that regardless of changes in the parameter value and observation angle, a black region always exists in the image.
 This is because some photons emitted within the event horizon are captured by it, while others manage to escape towards infinity.
 The photons that fail to reach the observer create a black region known as the inner shadow.
 However, the inner shadow region undergoes progressive deformation as the viewing angle increases, transitioning from a disk-like structure ($\theta_o=0^{\circ}$) to a hat-like shape ($\theta_o=83^{\circ}$).
 Another notable characteristic is that, regardless of variations in the system's parameters, a distinct bright closed-loop curve consistently encircles the outer boundary of the inner shadow region, marking the position of the critical curve.
 The significance lies in the fact that irrespective of the spin and deformation parameters of the black hole, the internal shadows and critical curves remain discernible under both low and high angle observations, thereby indicating their intrinsic nature as spacetime features of the black hole.